Azure/kaito/presets/README.md

 #### 2. Download models

-This step has to be done manually.
+This step must be done manually.
 Llama2 model weights can be downloaded by following the instructions [here](https://github.com/facebookresearch/llama#download).
 ```
 export LLAMA_MODEL_NAME=<one of the supported llama2 model names listed above>
 export LLAMA_WEIGHTS_PATH=<path to your downloaded model weight files>